Mohammed-Ashour/Gherkin_tables_styler/README.md

 a very simple python script convert the ugly unintended tables into pretty ones

 Example :

-it converts the un formated tables from your feature file like this
+it converts the unformated tables from your feature file like this
 ```
 |id|secure key|processing|
 |1|11| 2% |